Constantin Wild, gemstone dealer from Idar-Oberstein, discusses the importance of Baselworld.

 The programme shows why the exciting part of a raw stone is hidden away on its inside, how the best is brought out of gemstones in the cutting shop, and why Constantin Wild has the most beautiful profession in the world.
 When you see those delightful landscapes you quickly realise that wealth is a fitting description for the Hunsrück National Park too.
 For natural diversity is particularly pronounced in the extensive woodlands around Nunkirchen.
 And the aesthetic beauty of a rare gemstone reflects that in a fascinating and original form.
 Continue reading ‘Wealth of stones’ in the Hunsrück – TV channel SR at Constantin Wild’s gemstone mine→

 For thousands of years, the Hunsrück have been home to hidden mineral resources.
 These include precious metals such as copper and iron – and coloured gemstones too.
 A programme in the SWR series ‘Spuren im Stein – Der Hunsrück‘ (‘Traces in the Stone’) revealed the geological peculiarities of the Rhenish Slate Mountains.
 On the premises of Constantin Wild, SWR has taken a very close look, examining in detail the process from the raw stone to the final cut.
-Watch the programme in the SWR-Mediathek portal.
+Watch the programme in the SWR-Mediathek at YouTube.

 At the beginning of March Constantin Wild opened up his treasure chamber to two editresses from the on-line channel ZDF Info.
 During this look behind the scenes, the focus was on master cutter Gernot Weber.
 What does it take to make a good gemstone cutter?